 How does South Carolina’s workers’ compensation work?

-Workers’ compensation in South Carolina offers benefits available to most workers who either have on the job exposure or they are injured at work.
+Workers’ compensation in South Carolina offers benefits available to most workers who either have on-the-job exposure or are injured at work.
 Injured or exposed employees receive both medical treatment and 2/3 of the lost wages as compensation.

 Is Coronavirus a work-related disease or injury if contracted at work?

 Nobody can be 100 percent sure if the infectious disease was a result of occupational exposure.
 But needless to say, as per the South Carolina law, an occupational disease is compensable if it resulted from working conditions.
 However, you need to show the link between your health condition and exposure at work in order to qualify for medical treatment, compensation, and benefits under the state’s law.

 Since the law clearly states the injury or disease needs to be in the scope of employment, it appears that the South Carolina State Legislature didn’t intend for community diseases like colds, flu, and potentially COVID-19 to be deemed work-related or compensable under the SC Workers’ Compensation Act.
 Moreover, it is also hard to pursue a workers’ compensation claim for a disease like COVID-19 contracted on the job as you may also have contracted it in the general public.

 Therefore, it is important to work with an experienced lawyer in South Carolina who can help pursue and prove your workers’ compensation claim.

 How can I report my exposure and illness from COVID-19 because of work?

 Once you know that you are infected and you think it is because of your occupation, then immediately report to your employer or supervisor without any delay.
 Although by law you have 90 days to report your illness, it is advisable that you act fast.

 Once reported, the next step is to file a written claim for benefits through the SC workers’ compensation insurance company.
 If you file a claim form, then the insurance company of your employer will respond to whether your claim will be denied or accepted.